EIN (Employer Identification Number)

 🚫 What NOT to do

-[Remember that eYou are responsible for ensuring that all the information you provide is correct and truthful.
+[Remember that you are responsible for ensuring that all the information you provide is accurate and truthful.
 This means that if there are any errors or inaccuracies in your statement, you will be solely responsible.

 It is highly recommended that you consult with a tax manager or professional before submitting your return to the tax authorities.
 This is important to ensure that you are complying with all tax rules and regulations, and to avoid potential fines or penalties.]